Discarded-Team/Pyndemic/rules.md

-*Rules of Pandemic*
+**Rules of Pandemic**
-pndemic is a cooperative game, meaning that rather than competing with each other, players will be working together as a team to try to stop the deadly pandemic from spreading across the world map.
+pandemic is a cooperative game, meaning that rather than competing with each other, players will be working together as a team to try to stop the deadly pandemic from spreading across the world map.
 Here is a quick guide to getting started.

 Players